splunk/public-o11y-docs/gdi/get-data-in/application/java/configuration/java-otel-metrics-attributes.rst

     - Description
   * - ``process.runtime.jvm.memory.allocated``
     - Counter
     - Total number of bytes allocated by JVM threads since the previous data point was emitted.
         - Use the rate per second rollup.
         - Requires to activate memory profiling, or to use the ``splunk.metrics.experimental.enabled`` flag.
-  * - ``process.runtime.jvm.memory.reclaimed``
-    - Counter
-    - Total number of bytes reclaimed by the GCP since the previous data point was emitted.
-Notes:
-        - This metric might be inaccurate for concurrent garbage collectors such as Shenandoah or ZGC.
-        - Use the rate per second rollup.
-        - Requires to activate memory profiling, or to use the ``splunk.metrics.experimental.enabled`` flag.
   * - ``runtime.jvm.buffer.count``